openshift-metal3/dev-scripts/README.md

 ===============================

-This set of scripts configures some libvirt VMs and associated vbmc processes to enable deploying to them as dummy baremetal nodes similar to how we do TripleO testing so we actually reuse some roles from tripleo-quickstart here to avoid starting from scratch.
+This set of scripts configures some libvirt VMs and associated [virtualbmc](https://docs.openstack.org/tripleo-docs/latest/install/environments/virtualbmc.html) processes to enable deploying to them as dummy baremetal nodes.

+This is very similar to how we do TripleO testing so we reuse some roles from tripleo-quickstart here.

 # Pre-requisites